Orange-OpenSource/a11y-guidelines/src/en/web/toolbox/methods-and-test-tools/index.md

 ---
 title: "Web-specific methods and tools"
-abstract: "This section describes an evaluation method for project stakeholders to test the compliance of mobile web and web content with the accessibility criteria"
+abstract: "Evaluation method for project stakeholders to test the compliance of mobile web and web content with the accessibility criteria"
 ---

 # Web-specific methods and tools